wenlzhang/obsidian-task-chat/README.md

 **When to adjust:**

-*No Core Bonus (core: 0, all: 1.0):*
+*No Core Bonus (core: 0):*
 - All keywords treated equally
 - No preference for exact query matches
 - **Use for:** Pure semantic searches

+*Moderate Bonus (core: 0.2 - default):*
+- Balanced approach
+- Slight preference for exact matches
+- **Use for:** General searches

-*Exact Match Focus (core: 0.5, all: 1.0):*
+*Strong Exact Match Focus (core: 0.5-1.0):*
 - Strong bonus for original query terms
-- Semantic equivalents still important (base weight)
+- Prioritizes precision over semantic breadth
 - **Use for:** Precise, technical searches

-*Semantic Breadth (core: 0.1, all: 1.5):*
-- Emphasizes semantic coverage (higher base)
-- Small bonus for original terms
-- **Use for:** Exploratory, conceptual searches

-**Tip:** Keep all keywords weight at 1.0 and adjust core weight instead.
-This makes it easier to understand the relative importance.
+**Tip:** The main **Relevance coefficient** (default: 20) controls overall importance of keyword matching.
+This core bonus fine-tunes whether exact matches matter more than semantic equivalents.

 #### Due Date Sub-Coefficients